rundexter/documentation/source/includes/_getting_started.md

 Dexter is a platform that makes it easy for developers to connect third-party APIs and build apps that automate your digital life.
 Everyday we use a handful of tools that do one thing and do it well, whether that’s ordering lunch or messaging the office a meme.
 However, more complex tasks require a combination of different solutions.
 Dexter is here to simplify connecting these services.
 With Dexter, you can connect the web the way you want.

+To get started, take the walkthrough that is presented automatically on your first login, or by clicking your name on the right side of the navigation bar and choosing walkthrough from the subsequent drop down.

 ## Detailed Walkthrough

 The walkthrough gives you the basic instructions as you click through, but here's some more info in case you get stuck, confused, or just want to know more: